Kaltsoon/data-management-and-databases/slides/05-aggregate-functions/aggregate-functions.md

 # The AVG aggregate function

-- We can limit the number of decimal places in the result by using casting the result to a `DECIMAL` type with specific precision and scale:
+- We can limit the number of decimal places in the result by using casting the result to a `DECIMAL` type with specific precision (the total number of decimal digits stored) and scale (the number of decimal digits stored to the right of the decimal point):

 ```sql
 -- use scale of 2 in the DECIMAL type to round to two decimals places